 June 11, 2021

-How to Choose the Right Tools to Secure Your Cloud Environment
+How to Choose the Tools for Securing Cloud Environment

 It is important to pick the right tools for anomaly detection, incident response, and policy enforcement in cloud environments.
 The use of microservices, cloud-native workloads, and serverless architectures complicates the selection process by limiting the techniques and tools available to achieve security and compliance objectives.